loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

       time : "1.45 PM"

-    - speaker : "Annalisa DI VINCENZO (Liceo classico Luca De Samuele Cagnazzi, Altamura)" subject : "Experiences and perspectives of the study of ancient Greek between school and *Digital Humanities*: a possible *Fortleben* of the *Palatine Anthology*." abstract : |
+    - speaker : "Annalisa DI VINCENZO (Liceo classico Luca De Samuele Cagnazzi, Altamura)" subject : "Experiences and Perspectives of the Study of Ancient Greek Between School and *Digital Humanities*: a Possible *Fortleben* of the *Palatine Anthology*." abstract : |
-        For the past few years, a pilot experiment in some high schools has been trying to create a way of working in the field of Digital Humanities on the basis of Greek texts : starting from knowledge to elaborate a research paradigm through translation.
-Epigrams from the Palatine Anthology are translated in participatory translation workshops starting with the digital version of the ancient manuscript from the 10th century BCE.
-C., put online by the Perseus Project.
-On the basis of the Greek poetic text, this practice seeks to identify a possible *Fortleben* of ancient Wisdom in contemporary culture (from music to iconographic arts).
-        Associating Greek repertories with digital tools sharing different translations and connections to contemporary culture (cf. Website Anthologiagraeca.org) goes to fill a gap and builds a useful bridge between the school system and the Academia. biography : |
+        For the past few years, a pilot experiment in some high schools has been trying to create a way of working in the field of Digital Humanities on the basis of Greek texts: to start from knowledge to then elaborate a research paradigm through translation skills.
+Epigrams from the Palatine Anthology are translated in participatory translation workshops starting with the digital version of the ancient manuscript from the 10^th^ century BCE, put online by the Perseus Project.
+On the basis of the Greek poetic text, this practice seeks to identify a possible *Fortleben* of ancient wisdom in contemporary culture (from music to iconographic arts).
+Associating Greek repertories with digital tools enables the sharing of different translations and connections to contemporary culture (cf. website Anthologiagraeca.org), and goes to fill a gap as well as build a useful bridge between the school system and academia. biography : |
         Annalisa di Vincenzo, PhD in Greek and Latin Philology, has been teaching Classics at the Liceo Classico Luca de Samuele Cagnazzi in Altamura since 2005.
 Following a specialization in software development for didactics, her teaching methods are motivated by the inclusion of digital tools in the classroom.
 For several years, the Greek Anthology project held at the CRCDT has benefitted from important contributions thanks to the involvement of her students in the editing process on the project's platform. venue : "C-6070-9"